How It Works

 Understanding Your Relationship Dance

 Every couple has a unique "dance" – a pattern of pursuing and withdrawing that shows up during conflict or stress.
-Understanding your role in this dance is the first step to creating healthier connection patterns.
+Understanding your role is the first step to healthier connection.

-This 3-minute assessment will help you discover whether you tend to be the pursuer (seeking closeness) or the withdrawer (needing space) in your relationship, and what this means for your connection.
+This 3-minute assessment helps you see whether you tend to be the pursuer (seeking closeness) or the withdrawer (needing space) and what that means for your relationship.

 📥 Free Guide: Breaking the Cycle

-Download our comprehensive guide with communication scripts, de-escalation techniques, and exercises to create secure connection.
+Communication scripts, de-escalation techniques, and exercises to build secure connection.

 Download Your Free Guide